Life Sciences QMS: Quality Management for Biotech, Pharma, and Research

 CDMO and CRO Quality Systems: Multi-Sponsor Architecture and Client Audit Management

-Contract manufacturers and research organisations face a quality system challenge that no single-client organisation encounters: multiple clients, multiple sets of quality requirements, multiple quality agreements, and multiple potential audit events — sometimes simultaneously.
+Contract manufacturers and research organizations face a quality system challenge that no single-client organization encounters: multiple clients, multiple sets of quality requirements, multiple quality agreements, and multiple potential audit events — sometimes simultaneously.
 The QMS must support multi-sponsor operations without requiring separate validated system instances for each client and without allowing one client’s quality data to be accessible to another.

 eLeaP’s configurable access architecture addresses this directly.
 Role-based access controls scope each client’s quality representatives to the records and documentation relevant to their programs.
 A pharmaceutical client’s quality team can access the batch records, deviation records, and CAPA records associated with their product without accessing records from a separate biologic client’s program operating in the same facility.
 Client audit access is configured at the record level, not at the system level — the CDMO does not need to create a separate environment for each client audit.